 Within a few months our group was performing in New York City, Berkeley, and Los Angeles with many of our idols, including Joni Mitchell, the Grateful Dead, Junior Wells, Buddy Guy, Howlin' Wolf, Sly and the Family Stone, Joan Baez, Tom Rush, The Nitty Gritty Dirt Band, the Smothers Brothers, Taj Mahal, and Alice Cooper.

-The Morning went on to have a good run as an "almost famous" band before breaking up a year later (J. Geils Band was the opener at our farewell gig)—propelling us individually into even more interesting musical careers.
+The Morning went on to have a good run as an "almost famous" band before breaking up a year later (we were co-billed with the J. Geils Band for our farewell gig)—propelling us individually into even more interesting musical careers.

 But I never looked back, except to reminisce about that April night when we got to share the stage with Eric Clapton and the best live rock band in the world.
 Even if they did throw us out of their prayer meeting.